Where to start when you want to prevent UTI naturally

-It’s no fun to deal with chronic UTIs, especially if the only solution you have been offered is to take a low dose of antibiotics indefinitely but there is a strategy how to prevent UTI naturally.
+It’s no fun to deal with chronic UTIs, especially if the only solution you know is to take a low dose of antibiotics indefinitely.
+While antibiotics are the only FDA approved an option to prevent UTI, there is an alternative strategy to prevent UTI naturally.

-- Address underlying health issues that caused UTIs in the first place
+- Address underlying health issues that cause recurrent UTIs in the first place

 - Attack bacterial biofilms